kiranch97/docker-images/README.md

 $ docker-compose up -d db rmq
 ```

-Then start up the app and API:
+Then start up the Scan App and API:
 ```
 $ docker-compose up -d app api
 ```

-Run `docker ps` to check the port bindings for each element.
+Run `docker ps` to check the port bindings for each service.

-Then start the frame analyzer:
+Finally start the Frame Analyzer:
 ```
 $ cd odk-frame-analyzer
 $ python3 -m venv venv